All Exclusionary Evidence

-- One wonders how anyone could possibly obtain empirical evidence of this?
+One wonders how anyone could possibly obtain empirical evidence of this.
 Researchers, or any other scholars, are never allowed into the jury room.
-Besides, just who is to say what is the correct degree of accuracy of past behaviour that jury beliefs should be measured against?
+Besides, just who is to say what is the correct degree of correlation between past and future behaviour for any specific felon?
 One of the great virtues of a jury is that there can be up to twelve opinions on any piece of evidence.
 Some jurors may even believe, like unfortunately too many judges, that the accused’s very long history of similar crimes has absolutely no relevance upon the matter at hand.
 The jurors can then bring their combined life experiences to bear to debate the issue and hopefully come to a common decision.

 As legal commentator Evan Whitton so astutely noted in his book The Cartel: Lawyers and their Nine Magic Tricks, when well known New York mobster John Gotti was criminally prosecuted in 1990, the jury was given ample evidence, though wiretaps, of his criminal connections and general operations but nothing actually specific about the crime he was charged with.
 As the foreman later said (jurors in the United States are allowed to speak publicly after the trial) “I have to admit that voting ‘not guilty’ was a very unpleasant result for me.
 I felt truly that he was guilty as hell but I have to admit that the evidence just didn’t hold up.”11